junseokoh1/anonymous-62348.github.io/README.md

 ## OUR-GAN demo

+### Abstract
+We propose OUR-GAN, the first one-shot ultra-high-resolution (UHR) image synthesis framework that generates non-repetitive images with 4K or higher resolution from a single training image.
+OUR-GAN generates a visually coherent image at low resolution and then gradually increases the resolution by super-resolution.
+Since OUR-GAN learns from a real UHR image, it can synthesize large-scale shapes with fine details while maintaining long-range coherence, which is difficult with conventional generative models that generate large images based on the patch distribution learned from relatively small images.
+OUR-GAN applies seamless subregion-wise super-resolution that synthesizes 4k or higher UHR images with limited memory preventing discontinuity at the boundary.
+Additionally, OUR-GAN improves diversity and visual coherence by adding vertical positional embeddings to the feature maps.
+In experiments on the ST4K and RAISE datasets, OUR-GAN exhibited improved fidelity, visual coherency, and diversity compared with existing methods.
+The synthesized images are presented at https://anonymous-62348.github.io.

+### 16K and 8K samples

 <!-- You can use the [editor on GitHub](https://github.com/anonymous-62348/anonymous-62348.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.